rghartwig/DALMP/docs/Quickstart.rst

    echo $db, PHP_EOL; // print connection details

-If you wan to use the system default charset the DSN would be:
+If you want to use the system default charset, the DSN would be:

 .. code-block:: php
    :linenos: